 Cold or flu viruses

-Irritants such as tobacco smoke
+Irritants such as tobacco smoke or air pollution

 The tonsils are on the sides of the throat near the base of the tongue.
 They collect viruses and bacteria and help fight infection.
 The throat (pharynx) is the passage for air.
 Mucus from the nasal cavity also moves down the passage.